AHA Moments with a Sex Therapist – Interview with Theresa Lachner

 During my sessions, I use the systemic sexual and couples therapy theoretical frameworks established by Clement, Schnarch, et al.

-Give yourself and the relationship space and time to actually be able to talk openly with each other.
+Give yourself and the relationship space and time.
+Talk openly with each other.
 Really listen to your partner.
 Give loving, sincere compliments and recognition.

 What questions do your clients most often have about sex?

-Pleasure needs a clear head – and comes much more easily when we feel comfortable with ourselves and our surroundings.
-The WHO’s 2002 definition of sexual health is: “… a state of complete physical, mental and social well-being, and not merely the absence of disease or infirmity.”
+The experience of pleasure requires a clear head.
+It comes much more easily when we feel comfortable with ourselves and our surroundings.
+The WHO’s 2002 definition of sexual health is “a state of complete physical, mental and social well-being, and not merely the absence of disease or infirmity.”

-The WHO further writes: “Sexual health, when viewed affirmatively, requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.
+The WHO further states that “[s]exual health, when viewed affirmatively, requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.
 If sexual health is to be achieved and maintained, the sexual rights of all people must be recognised, protected and respected.”
 (Wikipedia, WHO)

 It is all interconnected.